Gravy77/bookstore_website/README.txt

 - Connection: JDBC/Direct Access Object
 - Local Server: Tomcat

-If you need to view the original source code, please contact me via e-mail at: arvidyuen7@hotmail.com
+The original source code is in the src.zip folder.
+If you would like to know more about this project, please contact me at arvid7@vt.edu.